 "WebTrax lets us see what our target customers and target industries are looking at on our website so we can be prepared to answer their questions on those issues and even order advanced inventory," said Julia Mace, Marketing Leader at SUS America, Inc.

 Ideally, you already have a website that's ready to house all of your content, but you may need some updating.
-Updating your website helps keeps your pages at the top of Google's search results.
+Updating your website helps keep your pages at the top of Google's search results.
 If you're starting from scratch with redesigning your website, we recommend looking at some website examples to give you inspiration on how to best position your website as a selling machine.
 See our best industrial website designs for OEMs, custom manufacturers, industrial services, and distributors.

 Your pages should be presented simply and cleanly, have CTAs that drive to your offers (eBooks, charts, white papers, etc.), and lead your prospects to fill out forms.